1. Set up a distinct, zero-tolerance, anti-harassment policy

 2. Implement training and awareness programs for your employees

-Educate and train all employees about sexual harassment, including managers and CEOs, without exception.
-Remind them that law can and do grant damages not only against the company but also against the harasser.
+Educate and train all employees about sexual harassment in the workplace, including the top management.
 If needed, provide training in multiple short sessions to accommodate executives’ busy schedules.
 Top-level Management has tremendous potential to influence the company’s culture and expectations and their visible participation in training will send a message that the company and its leaders are serious about harassment issues.

 3. Create specialized training for managers and supervisors

 The people in charge of managing employees should behave impeccably in all workplace situations.
 Furthermore, they must be skilled in acknowledging when harassment occurs and clarifying that such behavior can’t be tolerated under any circumstances.
-This includes being trained sufficiently so they are aware of complaints of harassment, as well as understanding that either men or women can provoke or become a victim of illegal or highly inappropriate activities.
+This includes being trained sufficiently so they are aware of harassment complaints.
+Make sure they understand that either men or women can provoke or become a victim to workplace harassment.

 4. Build a culture where harassment is unlikely to take place